James M. Robertson

 Research Interests

-Eastern Europe and the Balkans; intellectual and cultural history; political geography; global history of socialism and communism; political theologies.
+Eastern Europe and the Balkans; intellectual and cultural history; critical geography; global history of socialism and communism; political theologies.

 Research Abstract